 To estimate diversity within and among meadows, we created species-plot and species-site matrices with abundance data for each taxon, using information on every individual collected from each plot (Gotelli and Colwell 2011).
 We estimated multiple biodiversity metrics: species richness (number of species observed), their relative abundance, and the likelihood that additional taxa were present but unobserved in estimating and comparing biodiversity among samples and meadows.
 We estimated alpha diversity by rarifying (ENS) and using raw richness values (R), Shannon diversity (H’), and Simpson evenness (S).
 The effective number of species (ENS) is derived from the probability of an interspecific encounter (PIE), to characterize diversity at the plot scale (Dauby and Hardy 2012).
 ENS can be interpreted as the number of equally-abundant species that would exist in a sample of a given diversity value (Jost 2006).
 We used the R package vegan (Oksanen et al. 2007) for biodiversity analyses.

-atterns in (beta diversity) can be used to infer the possible role of underlying ecological processes that could structure communities in space, or alternatively, can indicate random distributions of species not clearly explained by a particular ecological model (Leibold and Mikkelson 2002).
+Patterns in community similarity within and among meadows (beta diversity) can be used to infer the possible role of underlying ecological processes that could structure communities in space, or alternatively, can indicate random distributions of species not clearly explained by a particular ecological model (Leibold and Mikkelson 2002).
 We quantified beta diversity in two ways.
-First, we estimated beta diversity within each meadow using the Bray-Curtis dissimilarity metric, which accounts for relative abundance of species (Tuomisto 2010, Anderson et al. 2011) Second, wo evaluate possible mechanisms that influence .
+First, we estimated beta diversity (βBC) within each meadow using the Bray-Curtis dissimilarity metric, which accounts for relative abundance of species and estimates differences among samples as their average distance from a group (meadow-level) centroid (Tuomisto 2010, Anderson et al. 2011).
+Second, we used a null model approach developed by Chase et al. (2011) to evaluate possible mechanisms that influence community similarity among meadows and to distinguish differences in beta diversity that reflect underlying patterns of community structure rather than random differences in alpha diversity among sites.
 The model uses a third metric of beta-diversity, the Raup-Crick metric, RC, to compare pairwise dissimilarities between samples with a null expectation.
-This metric uses presence/absence of species and their relative occurrence to assign probabilities that community samples are less similar (>-1), more similar (<1) or no different (=0) than expected by chance. all nine sites sampled across all time periods for both intra-meadow and inter-meadow variation.
+This metric uses presence/absence of species and their relative occurrence across samples to assign probabilities that community samples are less similar (>-1), more similar (<1) or no different (=0) than expected by chance.
+We analyzed patterns in community composition across all nine sites sampled across all time periods for both intra-meadow and inter-meadow variation.

 Statistical analyses